L34nW4lk3r/L34nW4lk3r/README.md

-Hi, I'm @L34nW4lk3r, I'm from Argentina and I'm starting to study programming (with the goal of being a Full Stack Developer).
+#Hi, I'm @L34nW4lk3r, I'm from Argentina, I'm a PC repair and assembly technician and network maintenance.
-I am currently using FreeCodeCamp and according to my research, the most recommended then is The Odin Project to affirm knowledge.
-Wish me luck and follow me while I'm going to upload some projects that I complete throughout my studies.
+I'm starting to study programming (with the goal of being a Full Stack Developer).
+I am currently using FreeCodeCamp and according to my research, after finishing FreeCodeCamp I am going to reaffirm knowledge with The Odin Project.
+Wish me luck and follow me while I upload some projects that I do throughout my studies.